k-xo/blowfish-js/README.md

 ## Scanning a transaction

-Scan transactions in order to receive recommended actions, tailored warnings and human-readable simulation results explaining what the transaction will do.
+Scan proposed transactions for malicious intent, simulate expected state changes if the transaction were to be submitted on-chain.

 ```js
 const tx_data = {